douglasgreen/outlines/computing/operating_systems/linux.md

 6.  **Advanced Scripting**: As you become more comfortable, you can explore more advanced scripting concepts like regular expressions, sed and awk for text processing, and integration with other programming languages like Python.

 In summary, shell scripting is a potent tool for automating routine tasks in Linux.
 It helps in reducing repetitive work, ensures consistency in the tasks performed, and can be a significant time-saver.
-Whether you\'re managing a personal system or a fleet of servers, effective use of scripting and automation is a valuable skill in the Linux world.
+Whether you're managing a personal system or a fleet of servers, effective use of scripting and automation is a valuable skill in the Linux world.

 ## Advanced Command Line Tools